-6.247 Comparing our WRMP19 final plan forecast for 2024-25 against our WRMP24 forecast for 2024-25, we can see a slight underlying deterioration in the supply-demand balance performance which is offset by a change between WRMP19 and WRMP24 (accounting for the benefits of demand savings actions during a drought).
-Distribution input has increased slightly, due to a significant increase in forecast leakage, offset by a significant decrease in NHH consumption.
-Forecast household consumption has not changed significantly, as a result of a lower population forecast but higher PCC.
+6.266 Comparing our WRMP19 final plan forecast for 2024-25 against our WRMP24 forecast for 2024-25, we can see a slight underlying deterioration in the supply-demand balance performance which is offset by a change between WRMP19 and WRMP24 (accounting for the benefits of demand savings actions during a drought).
+Distribution input has increased, due to a significant increase in forecast leakage, offset by a significant decrease in HH and NHH consumption.
 Forecast Deployable Output has increased slightly primarily due to the reassessment of the Shalford source's SDO WRMP19.
 Accounting for demand savings measures which would be implemented during a drought shows an improved supply-demand balance position, though excluding these benefits would result in showing a deterioration in the forecast supply-demand balance.